CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 can derive attributes like `geometricError`, `boundingVolume`, `refine`, etc. This cuts down the size and verbosity of the tileset.json.
 Because the access to information describing any part of tree structure is predictable, random access queries on the tree is possible.

-TODO: Why, What, How, include a representative image here
+TODO: include a representative image here

 The spec should also have a list of common use cases somewhere that we have gathered in the other GitHub issues and internal notes, e.g., Global quadtree like WMTS